AndongW/611project/README.md

 docker run --rm -v $(pwd):/home/rstudio/work -e PASSWORD=bios611 -p 8787:8787 -it project
 ```

 Step 5.
-Open your preferred internet browser, and goto https://localhost:8787.
-Fill in `rstudio` for Username and the `bios611` for Password.
-You are now in the rstudio mirrored in a docker container.
+Open your preferred internet browser, and go to https://localhost:8787.
+Sign in with Username `rstudio` and Password `bios611`.
+You are now signed in the rstudio mirrored in a docker container.

 ## How to Build the Report